ndevver/gridpaper/README.md

 the first value being the width of the lines, the second bei:withng horizontal spacing, and the third being vertical spacing.

-TODO: Add grid background color, and page background color.
+Added grid background color, and page background color.
-TODO: Add URL bookmarking of grid parameters.
+Added URL bookmarking of grid parameters.